SalieriC/SASSY/README.md

 # SASSY - SWADE Advanced Sheet Styler
 A configurable CSS module for the SWADE system on Foundry VTT.
+With SASSY you can theme and style the SWADE actor and item sheets in an easy fashion.
+This way you can easily fit them to your setting.

 ## Spare a coin?
 You can support us directly on KoFi: